 Independent rail travel vs rail-ski packages

-As you’ll be aware, no doubt, you can book ski holidays independently, putting all the elements together yourself; or you can book a package with a ski tour operator, where elements like rail travel, transfers and accommodation are all packaged up together and booked for you.
+You can book ski holidays independently, putting all the elements together yourself; or you can book a package with a ski tour operator, with rail travel, transfers and accommodation all included.
+Ther are advantages and disadvantages of either.

 Q1.
 Is it cheaper to book independently or to book with a ski tour operator?

 A: In many cases, it will work out about the same cost.
 Sometimes it will be better value to book with a tour operator, sometimes not.
 What is true is that it will often be easier to book with a tour operator, as they will package everything up for you, and the holiday is protected by tour-operator bonding.

 Q2: Can a ski tour operator offer the kind of trains and journey that I want?

 A: It depends on the destination and type of journey (more explained below)